GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "Life is too short to safely remove the USB device."
+Quote of the day : "Wi-Fi is like love, invisible, but you know when it's not there."

 ### Contact me